A list of WordPress themes, plugins and tools that I use and recommend.

 Web hosting is a place to store the website files (including images).
 Some hosts offer tools that make managing WordPress sites easy including managed updates, staging and backups.
 Look for ones that offer very fast support that is available 24/7, speed technologies that make WordPress load faster and proactively protect the WordPress sites from hacks.

 - Cloudways is my preferred web hosting for businesses.
 They are better than other hosting providers in terms of performance, security, features, support, and pricing.
 They provision servers from Google, Amazon Linode, Vultr, or DigitalOcean on your behalf.
 They focus on speed and ease of use.
+Read my review.

 - BlueHost is a cheaper alternative; read my review